RichardMatzko/UnrealMulticell3D/README.md

 -----
 This project was conceived of for Synthetic Biology CAD as a PhD candidate.

-This is a simplified version of MultiCellRM for performance testing.
+This is a simplified version of UnrealMulticell3D for performance testing.
 It removes many features and demonstrates performance of cells in terms of proliferation (growth and cell division).
 The full version (unreleased) possesses a Cell Editor and more parameters.

 Key functions present in this version:
 -> Cell Spawn Transforms